Robin Hood Trophies and Awards

 As a representative of the Sherwin William Paint Company before his retirement, Mr. Sutton attended the yearly banquets to present the Sherwin Williams Cup to the winner.
 In 1983, Robin Hood Archery Club replaced the Sherwin Williams Cup with The Les Sutton Trophy.
 On behalf of the Robin Hood members, we thank Mr. Sutton for his many years of support.
 Mr. Sutton was made an honourary life member of Robin Hood in 1997.
 The Les Sutton Trophy replaced the now retired Sherwin Williams cup, below.

-Donated in 1983 by honourary life member, and now deceased, Mr. And Mrs. Les Sutton, the Les Sutton Trophy has been in competition for 34 years.
+Donated in 1983 by honourary life member, and now deceased, Mr. And Mrs. Les Sutton, the Les Sutton Trophy has been in competition for over 34 years.

 The following trophies have a long history with the club, and though they are no longer in active competition, they are an important part of our history and every bit as deserving of mention as our active trophies above.

 MPAA and Inter-Club Trophies and Competitions